Mapping the IoT device lifecycle

-Every IoT product has a lifecycle- i.e. various distinct software and hardware conditions.
-Before starting with an IoT device simulation, it's important to research and visualize the complete device lifecycle and it's corresponding state.
-Let's take an example of a smart light bulb.
+Every IoT product has a defined lifecycle which takes into account the various distinct software and hardware conditions.
+Before starting with an IoT device simulation, it is important to research and visualize the complete device lifecycle and it's corresponding state.
+Let's take the example of a smart light bulb.
 It typically has following life stages -

-User Purchase: Bulb is sold to an end customer which installs it and bootstraps for the first time.
-Bulb connects to the API back-end, gets the information about user account and is registered with the user profile.
+User Purchase: Bulb is sold to an end customer who installs it and bootstraps for the first time.
+Bulb connects to the API backend, gets the information about user account and is registered with the user profile.

 API Configuration: The bulb is assigned a unique identity in the backend aka Digital Twin.
 User uses the bulb through a mobile App.
 A smart home device like Alexa also controls the bulb through remote APIs.